 This topic assumes that you are using the built-in Windows screen reader, Narrator.
 To learn more about using Narrator, go to Get started with Narrator.

 This topic assumes you are using this app with a PC.
 Some navigation and gestures might be different for a Windows phone or tablet.

-Chat notifications are turned on by default.
-The steps below work to turn the alerts off, and also to turn them back on.
+Chat notifications are switched on by default.
+Follow the steps below to switch the notifications off or back on again.

 Open Outlook on the web in your browser and, if necessary, sign in.

 Tip: For sign-in help, refer to Basic tasks using a screen reader with Skype for Business.

 Press the Tab key until you hear “User settings.
 Use the Down arrow to use the Skype for Business conversations pane,” and then press Enter.